EOSIO/eos/contracts/arisen.sudo/README.md

 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-Anyone can now verify that the `eosio.sudo` was created:
+Anyone can now verify that the `arisen.sudo` was created:
 ```
-$ arisecli get account eosio.sudo
+$ arisecli get account arisen.sudo
 privileged: true
 permissions:
      owner     1:    1 eosio@active,